The web platform does not have versions

 and some are dependent on each other.

-so that we can iterate on them independantly of each other.
+so that we can iterate on them independently of each other.

 This allows the community to focus on the merits